Best practices and expert tips for testing prototypes of websites and apps

 Test prototypes of mobile websites and apps

-- With RapidUsertests, users test from home on their own devices, which makes the tests particularly realistic.
+Make it possible to use it on as many devices as possible - With RapidUsertests, users test from home on their own devices, which makes the tests particularly realistic.
 However, this also means that they are run on a variety of different devices.
 If your prototype only works on certain devices, please contact us beforehand.

 The prototype should definitely work on widely used devices so as not to limit our panel too much.